 Belief is your third eye, your sixth sense.

-As I write these words today, I know that I am in a great financial mess.
-But I know also that I have the highest potentials and all mess will be washed away anytime soon.
+As I write these words today, I know that many people are in a great financial mess.
+But they must know that they have the highest potentials and all mess will be washed away anytime soon.
+They must believe.

 You gotta believe.